thisIsTheFoxe/DMML/README.md

 This is a project for the DMML lecture in the 6th semester of the Informatics degree at the Baden-Wuerttemberg Cooperative State University (DHBW) Stuttgart.
 The project was part of multiple home-work projects during the COVID-pandemic in 2020.

 ## Implementation of a Multi-Layer-Perceptron (MLP)
-A multi-layer perceeptron is basically a fully connected neural network with at least 3 layers: input, hidden and output.
+A multi-layer perceptron is basically a fully connected neural network with at least 3 layers: input, hidden and output.
 There may be multiple hidden layers and each layer can have multiple nodes.

 ![figure of a 3 layer network](https://miro.medium.com/max/1400/1*-IPQlOd46dlsutIbUq1Zcw.png)

 ### Usage

-1. Install all dependecies
+1. Install all dependencies
 `pip install -r requirements.txt`
 2. Import the neural network
 `from DMML.NeuralNetwork import NeuralNetwork`